WJDB-FM: On-air personalities

-Trey Rowell hosts The Morning Rush weekdays from 5am-9am.
+Trey Rowell hosts The Morning Rush weekdays from 5 am-9 am.
 A mix of classic country, and rock, as well as blues, folk, bluegrass, americana, and up and coming artists.
-Rowell also does play by play for local baseball and football games and also hosts The Mcdonald's High School Football Scoreboard show in the fall.
+Rowell also does play by play for local baseball and football games and also hosts The High School Football Scoreboard show in the fall.

 Former

 In August 1976, WJDB announcer and ad salesman John D. McDonald, affectionately known as "Johnny Mac", was a candidate for mayor of Thomasville, Alabama.
 A US Navy veteran and former member of the local school board, McDonald was elected mayor by a narrow margin.

 In popular culture

 WJDB is name-checked as the "one good station" in the area in the mystery short story "Poachers" by Tom Franklin as published in The Best American Mystery Stories 1999, edited by Otto Penzler and Ed McBain.